nylas/nylas-mail/docs/Database.md

 ## Retrieving Pages of Models

 If you need to paginate through a view of data, you should use a `DatabaseView`.
 Database views can be configured with a sort order and a set of where clauses.
-After the view is configured, it maintains a cache of models in memory in a highly efficient manner and makes it easy to implement pagination. `DatabaseView` also performs deep inspection of it's cache when models are changed and can avoid costly SQL queries.
+After the view is configured, it maintains a cache of models in memory in a highly efficient manner and makes it easy to implement pagination. `DatabaseView` also performs deep inspection of its cache when models are changed and can avoid costly SQL queries.

 ## Saving and Updating Models